punicawaikiki/EDF-Python-Interface/README.md

 ## Usage

 In the left upper corner is a status indicator, which tells you the connection state to the STM32 board.
-Below the status indicator, there are 8 Signals with predefined signal preferences and all deactivated on startup.
+Below the status indicator, there are 8 Signals with predefined signal properties and all deactivated on startup.
 Here you can activate and/or modify every signal.
-In the upper half of the whole gui there will be displayed the resulting signal of all user choosen signal preferences.
+In the upper half of the whole gui there will be displayed the resulting signal of all user choosen signal properties.
 In the lower half of the interface there will be the result of the FFT-Calculation displayed.

 ## Contribution